micha/resty/README.markdown

 can pipe the output to stuff, process it, and then pipe it back to resty, if you want.

-For responses other than 2xx most HTTP servers will include HTML in the response body describing what went wrong.
-Resty will process the HTML with `html2text` (if available), and dump it to stderr.
-If the response was not HTML it should pass right through `html2text`, hopefully unmolested.
+For responses other than 2xx the response body is dumped to stderr.

+In either case, if the content type of the response is `text/html`, then resty will try to process the response through either `lynx`, `html2text`, or, finally, `cat`, depending on which of those programs are available on your system.

 Options
 =======

-Anything after the required arguments is passed on to `curl`.
+Anything after the (optional) `path` and `data` arguments is passed on to `curl`.

 For example: